 3. Inspect the drive pulley collar for wear or damage.
 Measure the outside diameter of the drive pulley collar sliding surface.
-The minimum service limit is 26.94 mm.
+The minimum service limit is 1.06 in.
+(26.94 mm).

 DRIVEN PULLEY/CENTRIFUGAL CLUTCH ASSEMBLY

 Disassembling

 This procedure involves relaxing a compressed spring assembly.
 DO NOT attempt disassembling without the proper tools.